-ICON Training will conduct a rigorous due diligence and the Subcontractor will supply ICON Training with all relevant information requested to protect learners and to ensure the subcontractor is a legally, financially and educationally sound organisation, prior to a contract being signed.
+ICON Training will conduct a rigorous due diligence and the Subcontractor will provide ICON Training with all relevant information requested to protect apprentices and trainees and to ensure the subcontractor is a legally, financially and educationally sound organisation, prior to a contract being signed.

-And to ensure that the Subcontractor is present on the ROTO (Register of Training Organisation) or on any other public register of database, as an indicator that they are suitable to deliver to ICON Training specific requirements.
+And to ensure that the Subcontractor is present on the RoATP (Register of Apprenticeship Training Providers) or on any other public register of database, as an indicator that they are suitable to deliver to ICON Training specific requirements.

 ICON Training will also ensure any due diligence checks will be made available to the ESFA for inspection.

 Any subcontractor ICON Training appoint continues to meet the requirements of the register and ICON Training will provide them with the necessary support.